Your knowledge hub on nearshore software development | Pwrteams

 AI should complement existing systems, not complicate them.
 Developer-friendly tools and streamlined processes help make integration smoother, ensuring that AI deployments are effective and efficient.
 APIs, microservices architecture, and modular design can facilitate this integration.

-A shift in management and investment
+A shift in management & investment

 As AI becomes more embedded in business operations, it's not just the technology that needs to evolve - your approach to product development and team management has to change, too.
 The old ways of working in silos won't cut it anymore.